We Like! you really can't keep a good secret down

 Clancy's Bar & Restaurant, Camp Street, Oughterard

 the history of Oughterard sports and more is on the walls.
-Its a Sports Bar but you can get breakfast, lunch (Go to Powers for dinner).
+Its a Sports Bar but you can get breakfast and tosties all day.

 Music nights and the beer is good too!